dtonhofer/prolog_notes/swipl_notes/about_dicts/README.md

 ## Large dicts?
 Why not!

 Dicts can be LARGE and lookup performance is very good.
+They can thus be used as arrays, with the keys the numeric index.

 Here is some performance-exercising code: